etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_change_an_existing_Window.md

 After ensuring that the export of the changes consists of the following two
 steps:

-  1. _ant export.database_ , same steps as for any other module
+  1. _./gradlew export.database_ , same steps as for any other module
-  2. _ant export.config.script_ , analyses the changes done and creates a special file _configScript.xml_ in the module to contain them.
+  2. _./gradlew export.config.script_ , analyses the changes done and creates a special file _configScript.xml_ in the module to contain them.